Isaac Cardoso

-Isaac (Fernando) Cardoso was a Jewish physician, philosopher, and polemic writer.
+Isaac Cardoso (born Fernando Cardoso; 1604-1683) was a Portuguese-born Sephardic Jewish physician, philosopher and polemic writer based in Verona.

 Life

 He was born of Marrano parents at Trancoso, near Celorico, in the province of Beira, Portugal in 1603 or 1604 and died at Verona in 1683.
 He was an older brother of Abraham Miguel Cardoso.

-After studying medicine, philosophy, and natural sciences at Salamanca, he settled as physician at Valladolid in 1632, but was soon called as chief physician (physico mor) to Madrid.
+After studying medicine, philosophy, and natural sciences at Salamanca, he settled as physician at Valladolid in 1632, and was soon called as chief physician (physico mor) to Madrid.
 While there he published in 1632 a lecture on Vesuvius and on the causes of the earthquake, and in 1635 a treatise on the color green, which he dedicated to Isabel Henriques, who was celebrated in the academies of Madrid for her intellect, and who lived later in Amsterdam.
 In the latter year he also composed a funeral discourse for Lope de Vega, which was dedicated to the Duke de Sessa, and a treatise on the uses of cold water, printed in 1637, and dedicated to King Philip IV of Spain.

 Fernando (his Marrano name) left Spain, probably to escape from the Inquisition, and went with his brother Miguel, who had also studied medicine, to Venice, where both openly embraced Judaism, Fernando changing his name to "Isaac."
-After a short stay in Venice he settled in Verona, where he remained until his death, highly honored by Jews and Christians.
+After a short stay in Venice he settled in Verona, where he remained until his death.